lijunwangs/solana-accountsdb-plugin-postgres/README.md

+This repo is superseded by the official repo: https://github.com/solana-labs/solana-accountsdb-plugin-postgres.
+Please create issues/PRs against that directly.

 The `solana-accountsdb-plugin-postgres` crate implements a plugin storing account data to a PostgreSQL database to illustrate how a plugin can be developed to work with Solana validators using the [Plugin Framework](https://docs.solana.com/developing/plugins/accountsdb_plugin).